 Hunters, trappers and wildlife watchers in the Beltrami, Marshall and Roseau county areas benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Thief Lake area wildlife staff.

 Acting Area Supervisor Kyle Arola along with two full-time staff oversee an area that includes more than 400,000 acres of private and public land.
 This includes six Wildlife Management Areas totaling more than 116,000 acres.

-For Arola and his staff, this work includes maintaining four large water control structures on four large marshes that cover 10,700 acres These are some of northwest Minnesota?s most state?s most favored waterfowl hunting locations.
+For Arola and his staff, this work includes maintaining four large water control structures on four large marshes that cover 10,700 acres These are some of northwest Minnesota's most -favored waterfowl hunting locations.
 They also monitor and maintain nine smaller managed wetlands to provide breeding, nesting, brood rearing and migration habitat for waterfowl.

-Huener's office also helps manage the state's elk population.
-About 160 elk live in northwestern Minnesota, including some that move back and forth into Manitoba.
-Of these, one herd - about two dozen animals - live in and around the Thief Lake, Grygla and Wapiti WMAs.
+Arola's office also helps manage the state's elk population.
+Three small herds live in northwestern Minnesota, including one that moves back and forth into Manitoba.
+Of these, one herd lives in and around the Thief Lake, Grygla and Wapiti WMAs.

 - Managing 1-3 mechanical brush treatment projects covering 500-1,500 acres to set back succession in brush lands for sharp-tailed grouse and other brush land-dependent species.

 - Farming up to 300-plus acres of WMA food plots annually to provide food for various species of wildlife and to provide hunting opportunities.